kamilkisiela/graphql-config/specification.md

 }
 ```

-We're not yet officially supporting these rules, because many GraphQL tools don't yet have a way of using additional validation rules.
+We're not yet officially supporting these rules, because most GraphQL tools don't yet have a way of using additional validation rules.